Ramanujan Coverings of Graphs: On Pairs Satisfying and and Further Applications

 Recall that all irreducible representations of abelian groups are one-dimensional.
 Therefore, given an abelian group $\Gamma$ and a finite graph $G$, there is a $\Gamma$-labeling of $G$ which yields a one-sided Ramanujan $\left(\Gamma,\pi\right)$-covering for any irreducible representation $\pi$ of $\Gamma$.
 However, this certainly does not guarantee the existence of a single $\Gamma$-labeling which is ``Ramanujan'' for all irreducible representations simultaneously.
 In fact, such a $\Gamma$-labeling does not exist in general -- see Remark \ref{remark:abelian groups}.

 Still, in the special case where $\Gamma=\nicefrac{\mathbb{Z}}{3\mathbb{Z}}$ is the cyclic group of order $3$, there are only two non-trivial representations $\pi_{1}$ and $\pi_{2}$, and one is the complex conjugate of the other.
-Hence, $\phi_{\gamma,\pi_{2}}=\phi_{\gamma,\pi_{1}}$ for any $\Gamma$-labeling $\gamma$, and so the spectra are identical, and we get, as noticed by \cite{liu2014signatures,chandrasekaran2015constructing} \footnote{Interestingly, it is also shown in \cite{chandrasekaran2015constructing} that every graph has a one-sided Ramanujan 4-covering with cyclic permutations.
-This does not seem to follow from the results in the current paper. }: \begin{cor} Every finite graph $G$ has a one-sided Ramanujan $3$-covering, where the permutation above every edge is cyclic. \end{cor} From the third infinite family of complex reflection groups (item $\left(2\right)$ in Theorem \ref{thm:shepahrd-todd}), we do not get any significant combinatorial implications.
+Hence, $\phi_{\gamma,\pi_{2}}=\phi_{\gamma,\pi_{1}}$ for any $\Gamma$-labeling $\gamma$, and so the spectra are identical, and we get, as noticed by \cite{chandrasekaran2015constructing,liu2020signatures}\footnote{Interestingly, it is also shown in \cite{chandrasekaran2015constructing} that every graph has a one-sided Ramanujan 4-covering with cyclic permutations.
+This does not seem to follow from the results in the current paper.}: \begin{cor} Every finite graph $G$ has a one-sided Ramanujan $3$-covering, where the permutation above every edge is cyclic. \end{cor}

+From the third infinite family of complex reflection groups (item $\left(2\right)$ in Theorem \ref{thm:shepahrd-todd}), we do not get any significant combinatorial implications.
 If $\Gamma=G\left(m,k,d\right)$, Theorem \ref{thm:gamma-pi-one-sided-rmnjn-covering} guarantees that every graph has a one-sided Ramanujan ``signed $d$-covering'': a $d$-covering of $G$ where every oriented edge is then labeled by an $m$-th root of unity, and such that the product of roots in every fiber of edges is an $\frac{m}{k}$-th root of unity.
 But Corollary \ref{cor:1-dim coverings} shows that \emph{every} $d$-covering of $G$ can be edge-labeled by $m$-th roots of unity so that the resulting spectrum is one-sided Ramanujan.
 If $k<m$, we can label by $\frac{m}{k}$-th roots, so applying Theorem \ref{thm:gamma-pi-one-sided-rmnjn-covering} on $\Gamma$ yields nothing new.
 If $k=m$, the statement of the theorem cannot be (easily) derived from former results: we get that $G$ has a $d$-covering with edges labeled by $m$-th roots of unity, so that the product of the labels on every fiber is $1$, and the resulting spectrum is one-sided Ramanujan.